How to Use WhatsApp for Startup Marketing

 3. Use Broadcast Lists and Segmentation

-4. Automate with a Human Touch
+4. Automate With a Human Touch

 5. Deliver Value, Not Just Promotions